 Gaskins, Ben, Jason Barabas, and Jennifer Jerit.
-2019.
+2020.
 “Qualitative Quotes: The Prevalence and Effects of Survey Respondent Exemplars in Political News Coverage.”
-Forthcoming at The International Journal of Press/Politics.
+The International Journal of Press/Politics 25(1): 96–114.

 Gaskins, Ben, Todd Lochner, Ellen Seljan, Katie Kowal, Zane Dundon, & Maya Gold.
 2019.
 “From the FEC to the Ballot Box: Voter Accountability for Campaign Finance Law Violations.”
-Forthcoming at American Politics Research.
+American Politics Research 47(5): 1000–1035.

 Beard, T. Randolph, Robert B. Ekelund Jr., George S. Ford, Ben Gaskins, & Robert D. Tollison.
 2013.
 “Secularism, Religion, and Political Choice in the United States.”
 Politics & Religion 6(4): 753 – 777.